-- Sheep and goats for immediate slaughter may be imported into the United States with no permit required, as long as the following requirements are met: - The animals must be accompanied by an official Canadian health certificate. - The sheep and goats must be presented for entry at a land border port listed in 9 CFR 93.403(b). - The animals must be transported by land under seal directly from the port of entry to an APHIS approved slaughtering establishment where they will be slaughtered.
+- Health Certificate for the Export of Sheep and Goats for Slaughter from Canada to the United States (1.83 MB) - Sheep and goats for immediate slaughter may be imported into the United States with no permit required, as long as the following requirements are met: - The animals must be accompanied by an official Canadian health certificate. - The sheep and goats must be presented for entry at a land border port listed in 9 CFR 93.403(b). - The animals must be transported by land under seal directly from the port of entry to an APHIS-approved slaughtering establishment where they will be slaughtered.
 The conveyances must be sealed with seals of the U.S. Government at the port of entry.
-The seals may be broken only at the recognized slaughtering establishment by an authorized USDA representative. - In all other cases, an import permit will be required.
-The application, VS Form 17-129, "Application for Import or in Transit Permit" may be obtained by emailing laipermits@usda.gov, by downloading it from the APHIS web site, or file electronically using the eFile system. - For slaughtering establishments to be able to receive Canadian sheep and goats directly from the port of entry for immediate slaughter, the slaughtering establishment must have prior approval by VS in accordance with the USDA APHIS VS Guidance Document "Importation of Restricted Animals from Canada and Mexico for Immediate Slaughter".
-Immediate Slaughter Facility Approved List.
+The seals may be broken only at the recognized slaughtering establishment by an authorized USDA representative.

-The sheep or goats must be slaughtered within two weeks (14 days) of entry into the U.S.
+- In all other cases, an import permit will be required.
+The application, VS Form 17-129, "Application for Import or in Transit Permit," may be obtained by emailing laipermits@usda.gov, by downloading it from the APHIS website, or file electronically using the eFile system. - For slaughtering establishments to be able to receive Canadian sheep and goats directly from the port of entry for immediate slaughter, the slaughtering establishment must have prior approval by VS in accordance with the USDA APHIS VS Guidance Document "Importation of Restricted Animals from Canada and Mexico for Immediate Slaughter."
+Immediate Slaughter Facility Approved List. - The sheep or goats must be slaughtered within 2 weeks (14 days) of entry into the United States.